 Additionally, it is lightweight, meaning that you won’t need an extra travel yoga mat if you are interested in traveling.
 And last but not least, this is a very affordable yoga mat, coming in at under $40.

-Cons: The biggest negative associated with a jute yoga mat is that the surface can be a bit too rough for some practitioners.
+Cons: The biggest negative associated with a jute yoga mat is that the surface texture can be a bit too rough for some practitioners.
+Some may find it completely uncomfortable.
 And so if the silky smooth surface of a PVC yoga mat was on one end of the spectrum, then this is certainly on the other end.
 And so keep this in mind when considering this yoga mat material.

 Cotton: To Place On Top